Charity shops in Guildford

 Guildford lies roughly 30 miles from central London.
 With the capital within reach, it is tempting to take an item in to a specialist buyer, but that means rail fares or parking, a long round trip and a volunteer away from the shop for most of a day.

 Posting to GoldPaid avoids all of that.
 The Guildford shop stays open and staffed, the parcel is insured while it travels, and the written valuation gives the charity time to weigh the decision before committing.
-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+Your parcel is insured up to £2,500 via Royal Mail Special Delivery.
 GoldPaid can confirm the appropriate postal option before you post.

 Donations a Guildford charity shop should check carefully